Thank you to family history research site Crestleaf for contributing this guest post.

 But this lovey dovey day isn’t just for couples who want to romance each other.
 Valentine’s Day is also a family history buff’s dream when you get right down to it.
 Much like the day itself, family surnames are filled with history, and we’ve found some of the best Valentine’s Day surnames from the Crestleaf Surname Database that will make even the most cynical family history aficionado swoon.
 But which states have the most swoon-worthy Valentine’s Day surnames?
 And, more importantly, did your state make it to on list?

 The Valentine’s Day infographic above highlights the states in which we located the most “Valentine” surnames, with New York, Ohio and Florida rounding out the top three.
-An interactive map where you can mouse over each state to see how many Valentines were found there can be found on this page.

 - There are a total of 11,287 people in our surname database who didn’t mind being called Valentine.